-- A listing of courses with descriptions and the identification of instructors is available on the student portal, upsemsonis.jenzabarcloud.com/. - D.Min. students may participate in a travel seminar in fulfillment of an elective. - Directed studies may be approved, in exceptional cases, by the Academic Dean.
+- A listing of courses with descriptions and the identification of instructors is available on the student portal, upsemsonis.jenzabarcloud.com/. - DMin students may participate in a travel seminar to fulfill an elective. - Directed studies may be approved, in exceptional cases, by the Academic Dean.